Browser does not support script.

 Hello!
 In July 2022, I joined York St John University as a Lecturer in Social Sciences.
 Prior to this, I was a Doctoral Researcher and Graduate Teaching Assistant at the University of Sheffield.
 I have also worked as an Intelligence Researcher for South Yorkshire Police.

-I come from a working-class background, and I am passionate about improving experiences and opportunities for underrepresented students.
-I am committed to empowering them, building their confidence, and amplifying their voices.
-My work has included collaborating with students on research projects, co-authoring book reviews, organising and leading graduate internships, participating in mentorship schemes, and teaching at summer schools.
+I come from a working-class background, and I am passionate about improving experiences, opportunities, and outcomes for underrepresented students.
+I am the Widening Participation Lead in the Social Sciences department at YSJ, and my work has included collaborating with students on research projects, co-authoring book reviews, setting up a student blog, organising and leading graduate internships, participating in mentorship schemes and teaching on summer schools.
+Furthermore, I run an introductory criminology and sociology course with Converge, which is an organisation that provides free educational courses to individuals using mental health services in York.

-Outside of work, I like walking - particularly in my home county of Derbyshire, but also in Yorkshire, Norfolk, Cornwall, Devon, and the Lake District.
-I also enjoy visiting gardens, going to the theatre, paddleboarding, and watching cricket.
-In addition, I support my local ladies’ football team, and I like baking and doing crafty things
+Outside of work, I like walking (particularly in my home county of Derbyshire, but also in Yorkshire, Norfolk, Cornwall, Devon and the Lake District), visiting gardens, going to the theatre, paddleboarding, and watching cricket.
+I also enjoy supporting my local ladies’ football team, baking and doing crafty things.

 Qualifications